 Gender and Sexuality Center volunteers are students that work to educate and outreach to the campus by providing presentations, office support, tabling, fliering, event organizing, etc. around LGBTQIA issues.
 GSC volunteers need to be comfortable speaking in front of groups and/or one-on-on with individuals.
 GSC volunteers should be motivated around social justice issues regarding marginalized populations on campus and a have a strong willingness and dedication to learn and to work with others.
 Initial and on-going training is provided.

 If you are interested in becoming either an outreach or Peer Education volunteer at the Gender and Sexuality Center, please contact Scarlet at firstname.lastname@example.org for more information or for an application.

 The Gender and Sexuality Center welcomes students to work with our Peer Education team.
 Our Peer Ed team trains in various social justice topics and presents around campus, in classrooms, events, and within various communities.
-If you are interested in applying please fill out this application.
-For more information, please contact our Peer Ed Coordinator, Garrett Rose at firstname.lastname@example.org.
+If you are interested in applying or looking for more information, please contact our Peer Ed Coordinator, Danny Sussman at email@example.com

 There are several student groups in the LGBTQIA community, many which work on campus and broader advocacy as well as providing the extracurricular social/support space.
 Click here for a complete list of student groups and meeting times.

 The Gender and Sexuality Center offers the following internships for 3 hours of academic credit.
 Please contact Scarlet Bowen, Director of the Gender and Sexuality Center, for further information: firstname.lastname@example.org